Home Academics Undergraduate Majors

 Career Paths

-Students majoring in religion graduate from Cal Lutheran well-prepared for seminary study.
+Students majoring in religion graduate from Cal Lutheran prepared for a wide variety of pursuits, including graduate school, seminary, and employment in many different fields.
 In addition, Lutheran students are eligible for the Associate in Ministry program for lay persons who are certified by the Evangelical Lutheran Church in America.

 Potential Careers